 White Mountains's pre-tax total return on invested assets was 2.0% in the second quarter, compared to 0.7% in the second quarter of 2018.
 White Mountains's pre-tax total return on invested assets was 12.4% for the first six months of 2019, which included \$115 million in pre-tax unrealized investment gain from the MediaAlpha Transaction.
 Excluding the MediaAlpha Transaction, White Mountains's pre-tax total return on invested assets was 7.9% in the first six months of 2019, compared to -0.3% in the first six months of 2018.
 Returns for the second quarter and first six months of 2019 were driven primarily by the strong rebound in equity markets and the decline in interest rates over the periods.
-Returns for the second quarter of 2018 were driven primarily by White Mountains's exposure to ETFs, as the rebound in U.S. equity markets in the second quarter of 2018 more than offset losses from international common equity securities.
+Returns for the second quarter of 2018 were driven primarily by Uses on the first six months of 2018 more than offset losses from international common equity securities.
 Returns for the first six months of 2018 were driven primarily by losses on the fixed maturity portfolio due to rising interest rates.